 Surgery to widen the nostrils and shorten palates can often help to lessen the severity of the condition.

 Many people throughout history have been intimidated by the English Bulldog’s appearance.
 In the 1800s the city of Rome passed a law making it illegal for Bulldogs to be taken out in public, even on a leash.

 The English believed that bull baiting or teasing a bull with vicious dogs before slaughter would help to tenderise the animal’s meat.
 The idea was that getting the bull’s blood up and spirited would make it more delicious.

 Bulldogs are notorious for putting on weight.
 Your English Bulldog may seem sleepy or lazy when it comes time to go for a walk—don’t let them make the rules, you are the master.
 Even though they may appear lazy and nonresponsive, Bulldogs need a good walk at least once a day.

 English Bulldogs hate the heat and find it difficult to deal with humid climates.
 Try to keep your English Bulldog inside as much as possible and when they’re outside, keep a watchful eye on them—laboured breathing or coughing means that they’re far too hot.

 English/British Bulldog Pet Insurance QUOTE

 Getting pet insurance for your English/British Bulldog will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your English Bulldog if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.